NightFright2k19/doom_widehud/readme.txt

 Version 22xx (xxx x, 2022)
 --------------------------
-- Added: Abandon, DBP 47, Perdition's Gate Resurgence
+- Added: Abandon, DBP 47, NOVA II, Perdition's Gate Resurgence, Sacrament
 - Updated: 2048 Units of /vr/, Dimensions of Time, Requiem
 - Converted from PNG to Doom GFX: Descension, Dimension of the Boomed, ZBlood
 - Deleted: jcp_wide.wad (not used anywhere)